matthew-dailey/matthew-dailey.github.io/_posts/2016-10-09-conducting-interviews.markdown

 tags: interviews
 ---

+_This is the first part in a two-part series, the second part is [here](/post/interview-reading-material)._

 One of my favorite things to read about is technical interviewing; both giving and receiving.
 I think the last five years have produced a lot of interesting reading material on the subject as smaller companies have been rejecting the Google-style interview marathon, just as Google rejected the 90s-era trivia-style interview.

 Now, most of this was just entertainment to me, until two things happened: